 ¼ cup honey or maple syrup, for brushing

-2. Meanwhile, prepare the filling: place the fresh goat cheese, egg, flour, herb mix, black pepper and salt, in a food processor bowl, fitted with the mixing blade.
+2. Meanwhile, prepare the filling: place the fresh goat cheese, egg, flour, herbs mix, black pepper and salt, in a food processor bowl, fitted with the mixing blade.
 Mix to a fairly smooth texture.

 3. Preheat the oven to 350F (175C).
 Place the rack in the lower part of the oven.
 Prepare 4 individual quiche pans (4.75” (12cm)).